linked0/boa-space-contracts/script/README.md

 0x2fddd0f488B767E8Dd42aE4E60f0685A2e15b1Fd: AssetContractShared
 ```

-## Fulfill through the Seaport and SharedStorefrontLazyMintAdapter
+## Fulfill through the Seaport and SharedStorefrontLazyMintAdapter without Conduit
 ### Offer NFT and receive BOA as consideration
 This describes the steps for fulfilling an order that consists of an offer having an `AssetContractShard` NFT and a consideration having 0.1 `BOA` through `Seaport` and `SharedStorefrontLazyMintAdapter` contracts.